gussj/cuckooazure/README.md

      ./csand.sh

+The script will ask for two options:
+- prereq
+- boombox

+The first one will install all the pre requisites for all the VM, Cukoo and Python, the second will install boombox only.
+That option is only recommended for people that already has all the dependencies.

 ## Connect VM GUI

 Since all the VM are running headless you are going to need to open a RDP port in Azure (Security groups) looking in the result of the scripts.